 Select your language

-2-m Universal Mirror Telescope
+2-m Universal Optical Telescope

 The centerpiece of the Tautenburg Observatory for optical spectral observation is the 2-m Universal Mirror Telescope.
 When it was commissioned, it was among the five largest telescopes in the world.
 In 1992, it was named the Alfred Jensch Telescope in honor of its chief designer.
 It combines the functions of various types of telescopes.
 Through suitable modifications, it can be converted into a Schmidt system, a Nasmyth system, or a Coude system, thus optimizing it for various observation tasks.